brudfors/holohub/applications/openigtlink_3dslicer/README.md

 ### Machine running 3D Slicer

+First, make sure the `OpenIGTLinkIF` module is installed in 3D Slicer using the Extensions Manager.

 On the machine running 3D Slicer do:
 1. In 3D Slicer, open the Extensions Manager and install the `SlicerOpenIGTLink` extension.
 2. Next, load the scene `openigtlink_3dslicer/scene/openigtlink_3dslicer.mrb` into 3D Slicer.